JTOne123/DgraphNet/README.md

 ```

 ## Development
-This project is developed with `Visual Studio 2017 Community` and `.NET Core 2.0`.
+This project is developed with `Visual Studio 2017 Community`.
+It targets both .NET Standard and .NET Framework 4.6.1.

 Alternatively, you can use `Visual Studio Code` and the `dotnet` CLI from .NET Core.